 #1 Men’s Day

-Every Friday is “men’s day” – “dia do Homem“, according to them it’s a day of party and goes out drinking with their friends, while their girlfriends or wife’s stay at home.
-They leave work at 16h00, sometimes only return home by Sunday.
+Every Friday is “men’s day” – “dia do Homem“, according to them it’s a day to go crazy and party.
+Angolan men go out, drink with their friends, while their girlfriends or wife’s stay at home.
+Sometimes they even leave work early, at 16h00, seldom only returning home by Sunday.

-Angolan are crazy about Music and dancing.
-Kizomba, tarraxinha, semba, and kuduro are their main music genres.
-There is a whole culture of kizomba in Angola, kids learn to dance since they start walking.
-You see the street sellers dancing in the middle of the road… Dancing is part of being Angolan
+The Angolan are crazy about music and dancing.
+Kizomba, tarraxinha, semba, and kuduro are the main music genres in Angola.
+There is a whole culture around kizomba in Angola – kids learn to dance since they start walking.
+You see the street sellers dancing in the middle of the road… Dancing is part of being Angolan.

 Kizomba is a slower and more sensual derivation of Semba.
 The word Kizomba in Kimbundu language, one of the most spoken languages in Angola means “party.”
-Kizomba was also influenced by Cuban Son, Milonga and Tango, in the presence of Cubans during the Civil War and therefore Kizomba has been described as the “African Tango”.
+Kizomba was also influenced by Son Cubano, Milonga and Tango, during the presence of Cubans during the Civil War.
+Therefore, Kizomba has been described as the “African Tango”.

-Sometimes Kizomba is combined with tarraxinha, that is a sensual and slow movement.
-Taraxinha dancing partners are locked in a rather tight, sensual embrace and dance in a very slow manner, almost not moving.
+Sometimes Kizomba is combined with tarraxinha, a sensual (almost sexual) and slow movement.
+Tarraxinha dancing partners are locked in a rather tight, sensual embrace and dance in a very slow manner, almost not moving.